Duet3D/DuetWebControl/PLUGINS.md

 ### `registerLayout(component, options)` / `unregisterLayout(id)`

 Replace DWC's entire shell (app bar, navigation drawer, status panel, hub) with a custom one of your own.
 Single-slot - only one custom layout can be registered at a time; a second registration throws.
-The user toggles between the built-in shell and your custom layout from the Settings page, or via the `/UseBuiltInLayout` magic URL.
+The user toggles between the built-in shell and your custom layout from the Settings page, or returns to the built-in shell via the `/BuiltInLayout` magic URL.

 See [CUSTOM-LAYOUT.md](./CUSTOM-LAYOUT.md) for the full guide: lifecycle, route overrides, building the in-shell navigation UI, auto-recovery if the plugin fails to load, and how this interacts with `registerRoute` / `unregisterRoute`.